 Certain departments have established an internal review process for nominations, so please contact your manager for more information prior to submitting the nomination form.

-- CCSF and MEA Leadership Development Program Nomination Form_Spring 2017.pdf
+- CCSF and MEA Leadership 1.0 Program Nomination Form Spring 2021

 Leadership is all about engaging others in conversations that move people to action.
 The core focus of the CCSF and MEA Leadership Development program is to help City leaders build skills to successfully engage with key stakeholders, colleagues, the boss, the team and the individual team members.
 As part of a three month cohort, leaders take part in a workshop series to learn and practice models for communicating in a variety of situations.

 An MEA City manager/supervisor or an unrepresented manager/supervisor may be nominated by their department, by MEA or by self-nomination.
 Nominee requirements are:

 - MEA-represented manager, or unrepresented manager (an unrepresented manager is typically an executive level manager that is not represented by any union) with direct reports.

 - Completion of a basic supervision program with 24 contact hours.
 Examples of acceptable programs: 24 PLUS or equivalent programs, including performance management programs offered at GSA, AIR, PUC or HSA.